 Navigation: Reference > User Interface >

-Check give option to disable outputs when opening a file if you want the option to disable any ouputs with write mode overwrite or append when you open a file, preventing accidentally writing over existing files.
-Note that this check is never made when using the -exit command line argument.
+Check give option to disable outputs when opening a .transform file if you want the option to disable any outputs with write mode overwrite or append when you open a file, preventing accidentally writing over existing files.
+Note that this check is never made when using the -cli command line argument.

 Check use native file windows to use the native Mac file open/save windows.
 There is a known issue with macOS 10.15 that may cause crashes using native windows.